WIPartain/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Overview

+For this project we were tasked with creating a data analysis to provide some insight into the production issues of the MechaCar.
+We analyzed the miles per gallon or MPG of the vehicle as well as the production of the suspension coils.
+We created a linear regression using R Studio as well as other types of statistical analysis to determine if the car was ready to sell.

 ## Linear Regression to predict MPG

 ![](https://github.com/WIPartain/MechaCar_Statistical_Analysis/blob/main/images/regression.png)

-From the above output we can see that:

-The vehicle length, and vehicle ground clearance are statistically likely to provide non-random amounts of variance to the model.
-That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
-Conversely, the vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-Values that indicate a random amount of variance with the dataset.
+From the data we received, we can determine that the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the vehicle.
+The lower p-values confirm there is a non-random variance leading to lower mpg.

-The p-Value for this model, p-Value: 5.35e-11, is much smaller than the assumed significance level of 0.05%.
-This indicates there is sufficient evidence to reject our null hypothesis, which further indcates that the slope of this linear model is not zero.
+The low overall p-Value of 5.35e-11, is much smaller than the assumed significance level of 0.05%.
+This determines a rejection of the null hypothesis and implies a non-zero slope.

-This linear model has an r-squared value of 0.7149, which means that approximately 71% of all mpg predictions will be determined by this model.
-Relatively speaking, his multiple regression model does predict mpg of MechaCar prototypes effectively.
+The r^2 value of roughly .71 indicates that nearly 71% of the mpg predictions will be based on this model, and it proves that this regression is indeed effective.

 ## Create Visualizations for the Trip Analysis

 ![](https://github.com/WIPartain/MechaCar_Statistical_Analysis/blob/main/images/lot_summary.png)
 ![](https://github.com/WIPartain/MechaCar_Statistical_Analysis/blob/main/images/total_summary.png)

-When looking at the entire population of the production lot, the variance of the coils is 62.29 PSI, which is well within the 100 PSI variance requirement.
+The variance of the coils is 62.29 PSI which is much less than the 100 PSI variance requirement.

-Similarly, but significantly more consistent, Lot 1 and Lot 2 are well within the 100 PSI variance requirement; with variances of 0.98 and 7.47 respectively.
-However, it is Lot 3 that is showing much larger variance in performance and consistency, with a variance of 170.29.
-It is Lot 3 that is disproportionately causing the variance at the full lot level.
+Lots 1 and 2 were both well within the 100 PSI parameters at 0.98 and 7.47 variance respectively.
+However, lot 3 was nearly double the varaince requirement at 170.29 which greatly skewed the variance of the overall population of the coils.

 ## T-Tests on Suspension Coils